fifthidea/sub/README.md

 - `sni` is a domain that resolves to at least one Iranian IPv4 or IPv6 address.
 - `sni` is a domain ending in `.ir`.

+> for `sub/ir-actual.txt`, only atleast one condition for the `server` parameter should be met.

+> Domains are resolved using Cloudflare/Google/Quad9 domain name servers.

 #### `ir-range.txt`

 Cotanins IR IP-Ranges in CIDR format \